-- i) Adjustments to General Fund Balances to meet the requirements of generally accepted accounting practices, this column adds in depreciation and impairment and revaluation gains and losses in the services line (Note 3 refers) and for: - ii) Other operating expenditure adjusts for capital disposals with a transfer of income on disposal of assets and the amounts written off for those assets Note 7 refers. - iii) Financing and investment income and expenditure the statutory charges for capital financing ie Minimum Revenue Provision and other revenue contributions are deducted from financing and investment income and expenditure as these are not chargeable under generally accepted accounting practices - Note 8 refers. - iv) Taxation and Non Specific Grant Income and Expenditure Capital grants are adjusted for income not chargeable under generally accepted accounting practices.
+- i) Adjustments to General Fund Balances to meet the requirements of generally accepted accounting practices, this column adds in depreciation and impairment and revaluation gains and losses in the services line (Note 3 refers) and for: - ii) Other operating expenditure adjusts for capital disposals with a transfer of income on disposal of assets and the amounts written off for those assets Note 7 refers. - iii) Financing and investment income and expenditure the statutory charges for capital financing ie Minimum Revenue Provision and other revenue contributions are deducted from financing and investment income and expenditure as these are not chargeable under generally accepted accounting practices Note 8 refers. - iv) Taxation and Non Specific Grant Income and Expenditure Capital grants are adjusted for income not chargeable under generally accepted accounting practices.
 Revenue grants are adjusted from those receivable in the year to those receivable without conditions or for which conditions were satisfied throughout the year.
-The Taxation and Non Specific Grant Income and Expenditure line is credited with capital grants receivable in the year without conditions or for which conditions were satisfied in the year without conditions or for which conditions were satisfied in the year.
-Note 9 refers.
+The Taxation and Non Specific Grant Income and Expenditure line is credited with capital grants receivable in the year without conditions or for which conditions were satisfied in the year Note 9 refers.